mizzioisf/openhospital-client/README.md

 # ![](./oh.ico) OH - Open Hospital Portable | Client

 Open Hospital (https://www.open-hospital.org/en/) is a free and open source software for healthcare data management.
-Its portable version (Portable Open Hospital, POH) allows you to take along with you Open Hospital and run it on any computer, keeping the data you have saved.
-With POH, we also hope to reach the goal to make Open Hospital easily installable so that even somebody with no experience of Java or MySQL can try or use it.
+Its portable version (Open Hospital Portable) allows you to take along with you Open Hospital and run it on any computer, keeping the data you have saved.
+With OH, we also hope to reach the goal to make Open Hospital easily installable so that even somebody with no experience of Java or MySQL can try or use it.

 OH allows to use Open Hospital on a computer, easily move the installation on another computer or even run it from a USB stick or drive.
 All you have to do is to copy the root installation directory of POH to your favourite path, where the program and the data will be kept.
-POH uses its own version of the Java Virtual Machine and the MySQL server and everything is contained in the root installation directory.
-POH is released under the GNU GPL 3.0 License.
+OH uses its own version of the Java Virtual Machine and the MySQL server and everything is contained in the root installation directory.
+OH is released under the GNU GPL 3.0 License.

 The Linux version has been tested on different distributions and versions, including Ubuntu 16.04 i386 (32bit) and up to Ubuntu 20.10 x64 (64bit).